Table of Contents

 - Carotid stenosis (cerebrovascular sclerosis);

 Myocardial infarction is particularly dangerous for the diabetics as it often occurs painlessly, unnoticed by the patients, due to the concurrent diabetic neuropathy.
-60% of the diabetics die from cardiovascular disease.
+60% of all diabetics die from cardiovascular disease.

 Reducing the cardiovascular risk factors, in addition to the blood glucose monitoring, are essential preventive measures in diabetic patients.
-Such factors as obesity, lack of exercise, smoking, and alcohol contribute to the development of macroangiopathy and should be largely eliminated.
+Such factors as obesity, lack of exercise, smoking and alcohol consumption contribute to the development of macroangiopathy and should be largely eliminated.
 Hypertension and hyperlipidemia are other risk factors that need to be appropriately managed.
 The administration of anticoagulants is also useful to prevent the formation of thrombi.